Cape Town Information

 The wine producing area around Stellenbosch is not only one of the most important wine growing regions in South Africa, but it is also the oldest and the most beautiful.

-Franschhoek is nothing more than a village, but it’s tucked into arguable the most beautiful valley in the Cape.
+Franschhoek is nothing more than a village, but it’s tucked into arguably the most beautiful valley in the Cape.
 There is an interesting museum commemorating the French Huguenots who settled in the region.
-Franschhoek is the gourmet capital of South Africa boasting some of our TOP restaurants in the country: Don’t miss: Reubens, Cabriere, Le Quartier Franscais and La Petite Ferme.
+Franschhoek is the gourmet capital of South Africa boasting some of our TOP restaurants in the country

 – so check out the EATING OUT IN THE CAPE SECTION on my website and do not miss out on a delicious meal while in the area.
 The info centre (phone 021-876-3603) is in a small building on the main street next to Dominic’s Pub.
 Pick up a map of the areas scenic walks, street map and wine route.